pheymann/paulheymann-website/_posts/2023-11-24-antilibrary.md

 * Sapiens; Yuval Noah Harari, 2011
   * *There is academic critique going around about this book (see [here](https://aipavilion.github.io/docs/hallpike-review.pdf) for an example).*
 * Thinking, Fast and Slow; Daniel Kahnemann, 2011
   * *Some experimental results enumerated in his book are [proven wrong](https://replicationindex.com/2020/12/30/a-meta-scientific-perspective-on-thinking-fast-and-slow/) by now.
 Besides that, I always compare his book to Hume’s Magnus Opus which isn’t particularly fair but still strikes me as astonishing that Hume uncovered many of the insights shared in Kahnemann’s book.
 But Hume did so already hundreds of years ago.
-So what I am left with is a book that stands on a shaky scientific foundation and provides me with insights that have been known for a long time*
+So what I am left with is a book that stands on a shaky scientific foundation and provides me with insights that have been known for a long time.*

 ## Antilibrary
 A list of my literary and academic blind spots.
 Books I haven’t read (yet).
 This list has only one goal: always be longer than all the lists above combined.
 My antilibrary should stay true to Aristotle’s exclamation *”The more you know, the more you realize you don't know”*.